transcend-io/encrypt-web-streams/README.md

 ## With CryptoKey

-Since this is not WebCrypto, accepting a [`CryptoKey`](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey) directly is not in scope of this library.
+Since this is not using WebCrypto, accepting a [`CryptoKey`](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey) directly is not in scope of this library.
 However, you can derive a `Uint8Array` key from your `CryptoKey`, provided it's [`extractable`](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey/extractable):

 ```ts
 // Export the CryptoKey as a Uint8Array, after validating it for its intended use